rcarlyle/StepperSim/README.md

 This is an Excel spreadsheet model of an open-loop stepper motor driver system.
 It is intended to facilitate drivetrain design for light CNC machinery such as 3D printers.

 ## How to use:
 1. Download the appropriate spreadsheet for your stepper driver chip using the "raw" button or other suitable method of your choice, and open in a recent version of Excel.
 (LibreOffice also appears to work.)
+If there is a "with X" sheet, that is an experimental version that may run slower or have new bugs.
 2. Follow the in-file instructions to input the highlighted parameters for your motor, power supply, driver chip, and drivetrain.
 3. Look at the output charts and interpret what you see.
 Hint: you want the coil current to closely track the target current.